Northwest Caucasian languages: Abaza

 Abaza has some 45,000 speakers, 35,000 in Russia and 10,000 in Turkey.
 It is a literary language, but nowhere official.
 It shares with Abkhaz the distinction of having just two phonemic vowels.
 Abaza is phonologically more complex than Abkhaz, and is characterised by large consonant clusters, similar to those that can be found in Georgian.
 There are two major dialects, Tapant and Ashkhar.
 Some are partially intelligible with Abkhaz.

 Ubykh

 Ubykh forms a third branch, with parallels to both Adyghe and Abkhaz.
 The population switched to speaking Adyghe, and Ubykh became extinct on 7 October 1992, with the death of Tevfik Esenç.
 A dialectal division within Ubykh was suspected by Georges Dumézil, but the divergent form he described in 1965 was never investigated further.
-With eighty-one consonants, Ubykh had perhaps the largest inventory in the world aside from the Kx'a and Tuu families of southern Africa with their extensive system of clicks.
+With eighty-one consonants, Ubykh had perhaps the largest inventory in the world aside from the Kxʼa and Tuu families of southern Africa with their extensive system of clicks.
 There are pharyngealised consonants and a four-way place contrast among sibilants.
 It was the only Northwest Caucasian language never to have a literary form.